mikejeuga/CV/README.md

 	* Learned relational databases fundamentals and enough SQL to query and manage portfolio data.
 	* End to end comprehension of dataflow, from data acquisition to clean portfolio position.
 	* Developed ad-hoc tools using (Python, SQL, Excel/VBA) to manage data validation and client reporting.
+	* Worked with the technology team in order to enhance process and automation.

 *	Provide ad-hoc analysis and presentations on the benefits of derivatives overlay programs for internal and for clients.
 	* Contributed to increasing robustness of analysis tools to show advantages of using the Overlay platform.
 	* Created PowerPoint presentation on an ad-hoc basis for prospect meetings.
 	* Worked closely with Operations team and Engineering Ops to resolve issue and share knowledge.

 ## Education